craftworkgames/craftworkgames.github.io/docs/features/entities/entities.md

 description: High performance, Artemis based, Entity Component System (ECS)
 ---

-:::warning[Not up to date]
+:::tip[Up to date]
-This page **is not** up to date for MonoGame.Extended `@mgeversion@`.
-If you would like to contribute to updating this document, please [create a new PR](https://github.com/monogame-extended/monogame-extended.github.io/pulls)
+This page is **up to date** for MonoGame.Extended `@mgeversion@`.
+If you find outdated information, [please open an issue](https://github.com/monogame-extended/monogame-extended.github.io/issues).
 :::

 The Entities package is a modern high performance Artemis based Entity Component System.
 Many of the features found in this implementation were inspired by artemis-odb.
 Although, many others were also studied during development.
-As you'll see the systems are designed to feel familar to MonoGame developers.
+As you'll see the systems are designed to feel familiar to MonoGame developers.

 ## What is an ECS?

 An [Entity Component System (ECS)](https://www.gamedev.net/articles/programming/general-and-gameplay-programming/understanding-component-entity-systems-r3013) is a way to build and manage the entities (or game objects) in your game by composing their component parts together.
 An ECS consists of three main parts:

-### Components
+### 1. Components Overview

 A component is a class that holds some _state_ about the entity.
 Typically, components are lightweight and don't contain any game logic.
 It's common to have components with only a few properties or fields.
-Components can be more complex but inheritence is not encouraged.
+Components can be more complex but inheritance is not encouraged.

 __Examples of Components are:__